 What is happening with sustainability on campus?

-Diverse programs, directly and indirectly, address sustainability at Florida Tech resulting in LEED green buildings, a STARS Bronze campus sustainability rating, and ranking in the Princton Review Guide to Green Colleges.
+Diverse initiatives address sustainability at Florida Tech resulting in LEED green buildings, a STARS Bronze campus sustainability rating, and ranking in the Princton Review Guide to Green Colleges.
 Many students, staff, and faculty in varied academic, administrative, and support offices have started or are evaluating new sustainability initiatives, often with students as drivers.
 Student projects required for the major and minor also foster sustainability initiatives around the Space Coast.
 See Florida Tech Sustainability – Campus for more information.
-Some but not all student project teams include:

 What undergraduate opportunities exist for student sustainability research?